 Atlantic Brant are most abundant in the southern bays from the middle of the Great South Bay (GSB) westward.

 Those species which prefer freshwater, such as wood ducks and hooded mergansers are more common on freshwater ponds inland or in brackish areas (which are plentiful along the south shore).

 The length of the hunting season, as well as bag limits are set annually at the Federal Level and based on current waterfowl populations and expectations for the future.
 For this reason, the season dates and limits usually change year to year, and hunters need to check the current regulation brochure (PDF) (2.4 MB) before hunting.
-On Long Island, as with other parts of the state, the dates of the waterfowl season are crafted by a Waterfowl Hunter Task Force made up of volunteer sportsmen from local waterfowl organizations.
+On Long Island, as with other parts of the state, the dates of the waterfowl season are crafted by a Waterfowl Season Setting Task Force made up of volunteer sportsmen from local waterfowl organizations.
 These dates are reviewed and finalized by DEC biologists on the Season Setting Team.
-Tentative season dates are usually available in June or July, and finalized in late August.
+Tentative season dates are usually available in April, and finalized in late early summer.
 Keeping this in mind, the following generalities will give you an idea of the season dates on Long Island.